-FYI – The Whangie is a rock formation in the Kilpatrick Hills that has stunning views towards Loch Lomond.
-You’ll find the car park to it on the A809 a few miles north of the turn off to the Edenmill Farm shop.
+FYI – The Whangie is a rock formation in the Kilpatrick Hills that has stunning views of Loch Lomond.
+You’ll find the car park to it on the A809 a few miles north of the turning to the Edenmill Farm shop.

 From the car park go through the gates and follow a tarmac road alongside a hedge, then turn left at an angled T-junction onto a private road.